plone/training/docs/voltoaddons/05-objectwidget-block-edit.md

 })
 ```

 Now we need to plug the available columns as choices to the schema.
-In Plone's
-world we would write an adapter that binds the widget to the context or
+In Plone's world, we would write an adapter that binds the widget to the context or
 something like that.
-Let's keep things really simple though and hard code the
+Let's keep things simple though and hard-code the available choices to the schema.
-available choices to the schema.
-We could do this in the schema function, but
+We could do this in the schema function, but it's better to keep the schema
-it's better to keep the schema readable and without logic, so we'll mutate the
+readable and without logic, so we'll mutate the schema in the component before
-schema in the component, before we pass it to the `<InlineForm>` component.
+we pass it to the `<InlineForm>` component.

-Within `src/DataTable/DataTableEdit.js` replace `DataTableEdit` code block with:
+Within `src/DataTable/DataTableEdit.js`, replace `DataTableEdit` code block with:

 ```jsx
 const DataTableEdit = (props) => {